Shigeo Kageyama: Popularity

+Critical reception

 Mob's character has often been the subject of positive response by journalists for manga and anime.
 Den of Geek stated that he might come across as the standard anime hero due to the concept involving his powers, he subverts expectations as he spends most of his screentime rejecting his powers and instead working out to improve his physical condition and be more popular.
 The fact that his emotional state change when dealing with experiences was also noted to stand out in the series and felt that his mentor Reigen was nearly his opposite.

 The fight sequences of the manga proper choreography and that the anime instead improved them.
 On the other hand, Lauren Orsini commended the coming-of-age story of Mob.
-The performances of Setsuo Ito and Kyle McCarley were praised by Anime News Network for giving their own take on the protagonist.
+The performances of Setsuo Itō and Kyle McCarley were praised by Anime News Network for giving their own take on the protagonist.
 Manga.Tokyo also praised Ito's work as the writer was shocked by Bones' decision to cast relatively newcomer actor for the protagonist in contrast to the rest of the series' cast.
 Reviewers also commented on Mob's relationship with Reigen.
 Otaku USA also liked Mob's powers and how much build up the narrative gives to each encounter he has.
 The same site contrasted him with his predecessor Saitama due to how the humor often relies on Mob's social life but Reigen's antics manages to balance the series' comedy.
 Espinof found Mob easily likable due to how he deals with comical cases with Reigen and how across each episode he matures.
 The fight scenes he is involved were often praised too due to how well they are directed by Bones.
 Anime UK News also found several differences between Mob and Saitama despite their similar designs created by One as they noted the two protagonists do different things with their powers.
 On a more negative point, Anime UK News felt that the supporting cast, most notably Reigen, was more interesting than Mob.
 Nevertheless, the way the series explores Mob's and Reigen's relationship was also the subject of praise due to their caring natures and how honest the former comes across.